-(h) Pension benefits
+(f) Pension benefits

-The determination of the cost of the defined benefit pension plan reflects a number of assumptions that affect the expected future benefit payments.
+The determination of the cost of the defined benefit pension plan reflects a number of assumptions.
 The valuation of these plans is prepared by an independent actuary engaged by the Co-operative.
-These assumptions include, but are not limited to, the estimate of expected plan investment performance, salary escalation, retirement age, attrition and mortality.
-The fair value of the plan assets is used for the purposes of calculating the expected return on plan assets.
-Mortality rates are based on the latest available standard mortality tables.
-The assumptions are reviewed each year and are adjusted where necessary to reflect changes in fund experience and actuarial recommendations.
-The rate of return on pension plan assets is based on a projection of real long-term bond yields and an equity risk premium, which are combined with inflation assumptions and applied to the actual asset mix of each plan.
-The amount of the expected return on plan assets is calculated using the expected rate of return for the year and the fair value of assets at the beginning of the year.
-Future salary increases are based on expected future inflation rates.
+These assumptions include, but are not limited to, the discount rate, salary escalation, retirement age, termination and mortality.
+The discount rate is based on the yield of high-grade Canadian corporate bonds with cash flows that match the expected benefit payments.
+Future salary increases are based on expected long-term inflation rates and an assumption for productivity.
+Retirement and termination rates are based on historical plan experience.
+Mortality rates are based on the latest industry best practice.
+The assumptions are reviewed each year and are adjusted where necessary to reflect changes in plan experience and actuarial recommendations.

-(i) Retirement allowance
+(g) Retirement allowance

 The determination of the retirement allowance reflects a number of assumptions.
 The liability reflects management's best estimate of the expected future payments.
-Assumptions include retirement age, attrition and discount rates.
+Assumptions include retirement age, termination and mortality rates, and discount rates.
 The assumptions are reviewed annually and adjusted where necessary.

-(j) Fair value of financial instruments
+(h) Fair value of financial instruments